Hyaluronic acid or platelet-rich plasma in the treatment of hip osteoarthritis?

 - All over the age of 35.

 - Patients suffered from mild to moderate hip osteoarthritis with “pain on walking.”

 - “A single 6-mL hylan G-F 20 injection or saline for painful hip osteoarthritis resulted in similar, statistically significant/clinically relevant pain and function improvements up to 6 months following injection; no differences between hylan G-F 20 and saline placebo were observed.”

-These finding were also confirmed by researchers at the The First Affiliated Hospital of Sun Yat-sen University in China who published, August 2019, in the journal Medical science monitor.(2) They wrote: “Intravenous viscosupplementation does not reduce pain or improve function significantly better than placebo in a short-term follow-up.
+These finding were also confirmed by researchers in August 2019 in the journal Medical science monitor.(2) They wrote: “Intravenous viscosupplementation does not reduce pain or improve function significantly better than placebo in a short-term follow-up.
 The benefits and safety of viscosupplementation should be further assessed by sufficiently-sized, methodologically sound studies with validated assessment of more clinically relevant end-points.”

 Doctors writing in the Archives of physical medicine and rehabilitation say: “We do not recommend viscosupplementation for hip osteoarthritis”